 - 4 ounces semi-sweet chocolate

-- Cover and chill in the refrigerator for 1-2 hours or overnight.
+- Cover in plastic wrap and chill in the refrigerator overnight.

 - When ready to bake, preheat the oven to 350 degrees F.

-- Roll out the dough to ⅛ inch and cut into circles using a 3-inch cookie cutter (a wine glass also works well!)
+- Roll out the dough to about 1/4 - 1/8 inch and cut into circles using a 3 or 3 1/2-inch cookie cutter (a wine glass also works well!)

-- To make filling, mix together cream cheese, powdered sugar, mint extract and food coloring in a medium bowl until combined with a hand mixer or a spoon.
-Add a heaping teaspoon of the filling to the center of each hamantaschen.
+- Add a heaping teaspoon of the filling to the center of each hamantaschen.
 Fold in three corners to form a triangle and overlap the edges to seal.
 Place on a parchment lined cookie sheet and freeze 30 minutes to prevent spreading.